NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/values.md

 # Values

-When an HTTP request reaches the Cloudflare global network, Cloudflare creates a table of field–value pairs against which to match expressions.
+When an HTTP request reaches the Khulnasoft global network, Khulnasoft creates a table of field–value pairs against which to match expressions.
 This table exists for as long as the current request is being processed.

 The values that populate the lookup tables of the Rules language are drawn from a variety of sources:

 - **Primitive properties** are obtained directly from the request (`http.request.uri.path`, for example).
 - **Derived values** are the product of a transformation, composition, or basic operation.
 For example, the transformation `lower(http.request.uri.path)` converts the value of `http.request.uri.path` to lowercase.
 - **Computed values** are the product of a lookup, computation, or other intelligence.
-For example, Cloudflare uses a machine learning process to dynamically calculate threat scores, represented by the `cf.threat_score` field.
+For example, Khulnasoft uses a machine learning process to dynamically calculate threat scores, represented by the `cf.threat_score` field.

 Besides these values, expressions may also contain literal values.
 These are static, known values that you incorporate into expressions to compare them with values from request/response fields with or without any transformations.